manhntm3/LLM_Spark/README.md

 The scala folder contain main scala code for the project. \
 Main function is provided in `main.scala` \
-The dataset is managed through `TextDataset.scala` \
+The dataset is managed through `TextDataset.scala`
-Folder `utils` contain Config, Log and Spark implementation \
+- Folder `utils` contain Config, Log and Spark implementation
-Folder `model` contain the embedding (from HW1) and LSTM model implementation
+- Folder `model` contain the embedding (from HW1) and LSTM model implementation
-- `data` folder contains processing data for training
+- Folder `data` folder contains processing data for training
 - `main.scala` contains training code

 ## Dataset